Muhammedsuwaneh/Muhammedsuwaneh/README.md

   </div>
 </div>

-I'm a highly motivated Full-stack Software Engineer, Machine Learnming & Artificial intelligence enthusiast and a Computer Engineering graduate, seeking challenging opportunities to contribute to cutting-edge projects.
-Skilled in designing and implementing robust solutions to enhance user experience and streamline business operations using solid contemporary technologies
+Results-oriented Software Engineer with a strong educational background in Computer Engineering.
+Experienced in full-stack development using C#, ASP.NET Core, and a variety of front-end technologies.
+Passionate about Machine Learning and Artificial Intelligence.
+Seeking opportunities to contribute technical expertise and innovative solutions to .NET development projects.